 Sensing Moisture in OilPosted on July 5, 2019

 When it comes to the use of hydraulic fluids and lubricants in industrial processes, the last thing you want to see is water.
 It interferes with machining processes and can even damage the equipment.
+This is why moisture in oil sensing is important.

 This is magnified when the concentrations become more extreme, at which point the water poses a serious risk to your operational processes.

 Water is also undesirable in fuel oils.
-Stand alone fuel tanks can be at great risk of developing free water, which can damage engines and generators.
+Stand-alone fuel tanks can be at great risk of developing free water, which can damage engines and generators.

 The most common means of avoiding this potential risk is by the implementation of water in oil sensors.